 Counseling for survivors of sexual assault is available on campus through Counseling and Health Services and off campus through the Sexual Assault Crisis and Resource Center (24-hour hotline: 349-7273) and the Bexar County Women's Center (978-8800).

-For more detailed information, please see the brochure Responding to Sexual Assault available in the following offices: Counseling and Health Services, Residential Life Office, Coates University Center, Campus Security, and Student Affairs.
+For more detailed information, please see the brochure Responding to Sexual Assault available in the following offices: Counseling and Health Services, Residential Life Office, Coates Student Center, Campus Security, and Student Affairs.